Enter your zip to

 There are three major factors that go into calculating how many square feet your roof is: your home’s square footage, how many stories your home has, and how steeply pitched your roof is.
 The steeper your roof is, the more square footage you have.

-For the below tables, we have calculated square footage for a moderately sloped roof (for which we have used a roof pitch multiplier of 1.12) for single-story and two-story homes.
+For the below tables, we have calculated square footage for a moderately sloped roof.
+We have used a roof pitch multiplier of 1.12 for single-story and two-story homes.
 Then, we have shown an average cost for a basic 3-tab asphalt shingle, a mid-range metal roof, and high-end natural slate tile.

 Roof Replacement Cost by Size for a Single-Story Home